sarah1893/notes/docs/appendix/python-gdb.rst

 ------------

-Before troubleshooting a program’s errors, one of the most important things is to establish a preliminary debugging standard operating procedure (SOP).
+Before troubleshooting a program’s errors, one of the most important things is to recognize software problems to solve.
 For instance, there are some issues a programmer usually meets.

 1. Unexpected results (e.g., Logical errors)
 2. Core dump (e.g., Segmentation fault)